PunchThrough/bean-docs/src/features/virtual-serial.md

 Below is the sequence that describes the process of how you will use virtual-serial:

 __Bean Connects to Bean Loader:__
 Once the battery is in the Bean and enabled, it starts broadcasting to the world letting central devices know that it wants to connect.
-The image belows shows you you will connect to the Bean:

 __Upload and Compile A Program on the Arduino IDE:__
 Once you have written your program, you need to upload the sketch and compile it.
 As an example, copy and paste this to the sketch on your computer: